 And what a refreshing feeling that is!

-Being silly with your two-year-old can immediately transport you back in time with one loud burp, followed by happy, deep belly laughs.
+Being silly with a 2-year-old can immediately transport you back in time with one loud burp, followed by happy, deep belly laughs.
 The harder you laugh, the harder your two-year-old laughs.
-And what's better than laughing about farts and burps and boogers?
+And what’s better than laughing about farts and burps and boogers?
 Not much, mama, not much.

 Little toddler eyes are always watching, always observing—pointing out things you might normally miss.
 “Yes honey, that cardinal flying by is beautiful!”
 “You’re right, that was a train in the distance.
 Where do you think it’s going?”
 They are often equally excited for a new $1 sticker book as they are to help you vacuum.